reshinto/reshinto.github.io/docs/interviewPrep/programmingParadigm/OOP/inheritanceInDetails.md

 - Abstract superclasses use the template method pattern to invite inheritors to supply specializations
   - they use hook methods to allow these inheritors to contribute these specializations without being forced to send super
 - Well-designed inheritance hierarchies are easy to extend with new subclasses, even for programmers who know very little about the application
+- what is the disadvantage of multiple inheritance
+  - ambiguity can arise
+    - this will allow you to decouple parent classes from each other and use only the functionality you need
+    - with this inheritance scheme, ambiguity can arise